Tacolizard/HexPy/README.md

 #6.
 Extras
 The code is heavily commented if you want to read through it.
 It’s a really simple and probably poorly written program :P. I tried to do my best to explain everything, though there’s not a whole lot of code to explain, and anyone even slightly above my skill level (probably 99% of Python users) should understand.
 Also, I threw in an extra crappy chef surprise in the form of ranhenx.py.
 It’s a poorly made script for generating hex values to put in my ‘.pgf’ format, to be read by pgexec.

-#7.
-The /#1 Rule!
-Don't put hidden memes in the code!